Bloomin’ Brands Inc. [BLMN] – The Fundamentals are a good enough reason to be bullish on BLMN

 Bloomin’ Brands Inc. [NASDAQ:BLMN]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Bloomin’ Brands Inc. [BLMN], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $5.90.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Bloomin’ Brands Inc. [BLMN], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+On average, stock market experts give BLMN an Overweight rating.
+The average 12-month price forecast for this stock is $7.13, with the high estimate being $29.00, the low estimate being $6.00 and the median estimate amounting to $24.00.
+This is compared to its latest closing price of $5.50.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Bloomin’ Brands Inc. [BLMN] is sitting at 3.92.
-This is compared to 1 month ago, when its average rating was 3.92.

 Fundamental Analysis of Bloomin’ Brands Inc. [BLMN]